Pethoriano/30-days-of-code/30DaysOfCode/day 1/Challenge.md

-Objective
-Today, we're discussing data types.
-Check out the Tutorial tab for learning materials and an instructional video!

 Task
 Complete the code in the editor below.
 The variables , , and  are already declared and initialized for you.
 You must: